zeta-chain/docs/docs/architecture/whitelisting.md

 1.  **Prepare the Proposal JSON File**: Draft a `mainnet_proposal.json` file that outlines the details of the token you wish to whitelist.
 This file must include:

     -   The proposal title and description, clearly articulating the value and details of the token and how it benefits the Zetachain ecosystem.
     -   A deposit amount in ZETA to accompany the proposal.
-Mainnet minimum is currently `1000 Zeta` or `1000000000000000000000azeta`
+Current Mainnet minimums can be found [here](https://www.zetachain.com/docs/developers/cli/governance/overview/)

     Example `mainnet_proposal.json`:
 ```json